 The curve of a surfboard is known as the “rocker”.

-The extent of the curve will dictate how the board handles on the waves and it’s something that you should pay close attention to when purchasing a surfboard.
+The extent of the curve will dictate how the surfboard handles on the waves and it’s something that you should pay close attention to when purchasing a surfboard.
 The idea of a rocker is that it allows the surfboard to fit into the curve of a wave.

 Table of Contents

-Although there are clear benefits to having a curved board, a flat board or “low rocker” has some benefits as well.
+Although there are clear benefits to having a curved surfboard, a flat surfboard or “low rocker” has some benefits as well.

-A flat board has more surface area, which means that more of the board will be touching the water.
+A flat surfboard has more surface area, which means that more of the surfboard will be touching the water.

-It means that the board should move faster and offer the rider more stability.
+It means that the surfboard should move faster and offer the rider more stability.

-The downside to a flat rocker is that the board will nosedive more frequently and may struggle to turn as sharply or as easily.
+The downside to a flat rocker is that the surfboard will nosedive more frequently and may struggle to turn as sharply or as easily.

 These are key benefits for experienced surfers who need the sharpness provided by a high rocker.

-It’s much easier to turn on a board that has a high rocker.
+It’s much easier to turn on a surfboard that has a high rocker.

-The board will feel much more agile and, as a result, it will be easier to ride over steep waves.
+The surfboard will feel much more agile and, as a result, it will be easier to ride over steep waves.

 The downsides are that there is less surface area and more drag, reducing stability and speed.